Table of Contents

 Age - applicants must be at least 65 years of age with two exceptions: those who are legally blind and those designated as disabled by the Social Security Administration.

-Residency - applicants must be legal Virginia residents at the time of application and they must be living in an assisted living community or an adult foster care home.
+Residency - applicants must be legal Virginia residents (a minimum of 90 days) at the time of application and they must be living in an assisted living community or an adult foster care home.
 It is important to note that residency is determined by the applicant's last address prior to moving into the care facility.
 Those individuals who move from out of state directly to a Virginia care facility are not eligible.

-Functional Ability - although the functional ability criteria differ slightly for those in adult foster care vs. assisted living, generally speaking individuals must require assistance to perform at least 1-2 activities of daily living or 4 or more instrumental activities of daily living.
+Functional Ability - although the functional ability criteria differ slightly for those in adult foster care vs. assisted living, generally speaking, individuals must require assistance to perform at least 1-2 activities of daily living or 4 or more instrumental activities of daily living.
+In addition, functional need might be met by requiring assistance with medication administration OR exhibiting behavior that is disruptive or aggressive, which is sometimes seen in seniors suffering from Alzheimer’s disease and other related dementias.
 All applicants, regardless of residential location, must be assessed by the Department of Social Services annually and found to have a continued and ongoing need for those types of care.

 Financial Requirements - the financial requirements for the AG program are very similar to that of SSI.
 Individuals who qualify for SSI are eligible financially for the AG.
 Persons who do not qualify for SSI may still be eligible.

 The financial asset limit for SSI and the AG program are one in the same.
-In 2017, $2,000 in countable resources for an individual and $3,000 for a couple is permitted.
+In 2018, $2,000 in countable resources for an individual and $3,000 for a couple is permitted.
+Countable resources include cash, stock, mutual funds, savings/checking accounts, and bonds.

 The Auxiliary Grant provides monthly assistance directly to the individual for the specific purpose of paying for their assisted living or adult foster care fees.
 This assistance should be distinguished from Medicaid assistance which by law cannot be used to pay for room and board in assisted living, only for care services.